 Potentially high research value, pending verification by direct read.
 Specifically worth checking:

 1. Industrial-section directory listings.
-If the book includes a list of San Antonio manufacturers ca.1915, both Hoffmann’s wholesale coffee, tea and spice business (1899–1912 predecessor) and the chartered Hoffmann-Hayman Coffee Co. are candidates.
+If the book includes a list of San Antonio manufacturers as of 1918, the chartered Hoffmann-Hayman Coffee Co. is the strong candidate — Hayman as senior partner would be a six-year-established firm by publication.
 Period naming was inconsistent — try “Hoffmann,” “Hayman,” “Coffee” entries.

 3. Photographs.
-Booster-press volumes often included downtown streetscape photographs that could capture H and H signage or buildings.
+Booster-press volumes often included downtown streetscape photographs that could capture H and H signage or buildings — the WWI-era timing makes any captured imagery especially valuable, as period H and H photographic evidence is thin between 1916 and the early 1920s.

 Notable contents